Trade Stock Indices

 The more you lose, the harder it is to make it back to your original account size.

-This is the reason why you should do everything you can to PROTECT your equity.
-Do not accept to lose more than 2% of your equity on any 1 single transaction.
+This is the reason why you should do everything you can to PROTECT your equity. don't accept to lose more than 2% of your equity on any 1 single transaction.

-indices trading money management is about only risking a small percentage of your capital in each transaction so that you can survive your losing streaks and avoid a large draw-down on your account.
+indices trading money management is about only risking a small percent of your capital in each transaction so that you can survive your losing streaks & avoid a large draw-down on your account.

 Effective Risk Management